-Suspect chronic granulomatous disease (CGD) in a patient with:
+Suspect CGD in a patient with:

 FREQUENT,

-REPEAT INFECTIONS
+RECURRENT INFECTIONS

-INFECTIONS
+UNEXPLAINED INFECTIONS

-INFECTIONS FROM
+INFECTIONS FROM A SPECIFIC

 GROUP OF PATHOGENS

-Life-threatening infections can be difficult to manage and may require lengthy hospitalizations.
+Potentially life-threatening infections can be difficult to manage and may require lengthy hospitalizations.

 Recovery from severe infections in CGD is often complicated by3: